therabidbanana/orange/README.markdown

 * **Application**: The last stop for the packet after traversing through the middleware stack.
 * **Core**: This is the core orange object, accessible from all points of the orange system.
 Usually the orange instance can be called by simply using the "orange" function
 * **Mixins**: Extra functionality added directly to the core.
 Mixins are generally for only a couple of extra methods, anything more should probably be created as a resource.
 * **Packet**: This object represents a web request coming in to the orange system.
   Each request is instantiated as a packet before it is sent through the middleware stack.
 * **Pulp**: Mixin added to the packet object rather than the Core.
 * **Resources**: Resources are extra functionality contained within an object, accessible from the core.
-* **Stack**: The collection of Orange-enhanced middleware sitting on top of the Orange application
+* **Stack**: The bundled collection of Orange-enhanced middleware sitting on top of the Orange application

 Pulp and Mixins
 ---------------
 The ability to add pulp and mixins is incredibly handy because the packet and the core are available from just about anywhere in the Orange framework.
-For instance, the haml parser evaluates all calls as if made to the packet, so adding pulp is essentially adding functionality that is directly available to haml.
+For instance, the haml parser evaluates all local calls as if made to the packet, so adding pulp is essentially adding functionality that is directly available to haml.